AlexShubin/SwiftPushServer/README.md

-# Push notification server.
+# Push notification server built with perfect server.

 Sends pushes both on iOS and Android.
 Web interface and post-request API availible.

-# INSTALLATION
+## Installation

 ## Just to run on linux or mac